openvinotoolkit/datumaro/docs/user_manual.md

   revision

 Parameters:
-- `--force` - overwrites unsaved changes in case of conflicts
+- `--force` - Allows to overwrite unsaved changes in case of conflicts
 - `-p, --project` (string) - Directory of the project to operate on (default: current directory).
 - `--help` - Print the help message and exit.